Austintown-Boardman-Mahoning County joint Communications District

 Thinking about a career as a dispatcher then be sure to read “So You Want To Be A Dispatcher…” by Cindra Dunaway.

 Applications are available 24/7/365 at the Police Department or by clicking this link.
-You can also obtain one by mail by sending an 8 1/2 x 11 SASE envelope to:

 THE AUSTINTOWN TOWNSHIP POLICE DISTRICT IS AN EQUAL OPPORTUNITY EMPLOYER